-The rest of the paper is organised in four sections.
-The next section, Section 2, presents the state-of-play in East Asian regionalism, arguing that East Asian trade arrangements are marked by a 'Noodle Bowl Syndrome' (an unorganised tangle of bilateral trade deals).
-This section also explains how the Noodle Bowl arose by distinguishing three phases: 'rampant unilateralism' 1980-1990, 'regionalism delayed, unilateralism accelerated' 1990-2000, and 'real regionalism' 2000 to present.
+The rest of the paper is organized in four sections.
+Section 2, presents the state-of-play in East Asian regionalism, arguing that its trade arrangements are marked by a "Noodle Bowl Syndrome" (an unorganized tangle of bilateral trade deals).
+This section also explains how the Noodle Bowl was created by distinguishing three phases: "rampant unilateralism" 1980-1990, "regionalism delayed, unilateralism accelerated" 1990-2000, and "real regionalism" 2000 to present.
+It argues that the development of Factory Asia drove the first two phases, but PRC's FTA demarche toward ASEAN triggered a domino effect in the region that led to the current tangle of FTAs.